-Annual Financial Statements
+Annual Financial Statements 2013

 The latest annual financial statements – including both Windrush Ventures Limited and Firerush Ventures Limited – have been submitted to Companies House and are published on this website today.

 As a smaller company Firerush only publishes abbreviated accounts.
-It again is a company that is solely for the costs of the business.
-The £68,000 therefore represents the surplus on the running costs; on which corporation tax is paid.
+It is a company that is solely for administering the costs of the business.
+The £1.5m surplus for the financial year therefore represents the running costs and money retained for reinvestment in the business; on which corporation tax is paid.

 Mr Blair continues to be a UK taxpayer and pays full personal tax on all his earnings worldwide.